web-native/docs/chtml/v060/specs/html-transport/README.md

 Reflex.set(dataArray, 2, {content: 'item-3'});
 ```

-Still with the help of Reflex, we can directly call the data array's prototype methods to achieve the same result.
+Additionally, with the help of Reflex, we can directly call the data array's prototype methods to achieve the same result.

 ```javascript
 // Charge the array's push(), splice() and unshift() methods with Reflex actions